Introducing two new highly acclaimed Fiction titles!

 Maria Peura

 Maria Peura is a prize-winning author and dramaturge.
-She was given the prestigious Young Aleksis Kivi Prize, and nominated for the Finlandia Prize, for her debut novel Your Love Is Infinite (On rakkautes ääretön) in 2001.
-It also received received the Olvi Foundation Award and the Good Deed for Children Award.
-At the Edge of Light (Valon reunalla), received stellar reviews both in Finland and in the UK, where it was published in 2007.
+She received the prestigious Young Aleksis Prize and was nominated for the Finlandia Prize for her debut novel Your Love Is Infinite (On rakkautes ääretön) in 2001.
+It also received the Olvi Foundation Award and the Good Deed for Children Award and was met with critical acclaim in Spain.
+At the Edge of Light (Valon reunalla) received stellar reviews in Finland, the Czech Republic, and in the UK, where it was published in 2007.
 Among Peura’s other works is a collection of poetry for children.

 About author